-Understanding the essence of the true gospel is the only sure antidote against imbibing the subtle deception of another gospel.
+Understanding the true gospel’s essence is the only sure antidote against imbibing the subtle deception of another gospel.

 What is the essence of the gospel?

-Any gospel that does not proclaim salvation as a free gift provided for all men by the grace of God to be received only by faith in the person and finished redemptive work of Jesus Christ is nothing but a false gospel, a different or another gospel.
+Any gospel that does not proclaim salvation as a gift provided for all men by God’s grace to be received only by faith in the person and finished redemptive work of Jesus Christ is nothing but a false gospel, a different or another gospel.

 Jesus became who we were so that we might become who He is.
 He bore our sins in His own body on the cross so that we might bear His righteousness by simply putting our faith in Him (1 Pet.
 2:24).